 Short answer: it works when it's done right.
-Generic AI rewrites tend to break feeds (we'll show you exactly how).
-Category-aware rewrites with attribute locking and a review queue produce reliable, repeatable CTR lifts.
+Generic AI rewrites [/ai-title-rewrite-decay-why-your-gains-fade-in-90-days] tend to break feeds โ€” we'll show you exactly how.
+Category-aware rewrites with attribute locking and a review queue produce reliable, repeatable CTR lifts [https://blog.magicfeedpro.com/posts/7-reasons-google-shopping-ads-not-converting].

 This article walks through three real case studies from the last 6 months, anonymised but with the actual before/after numbers, the rewrite patterns, and the pitfalls.

-For each case study, we ran a 14-day A/B test:
+For each case study, we ran a 14-day A/B test [/shopping-feed-a-b-testing-real-split-test-framework-for-2026]:

 • Day 0: snapshot the existing feed.
 Document CTR, impression share, conversion rate on the top 100 SKUs.

-• Day 1–7: deploy AI rewrites to a randomised 50% of SKUs (the "test" group).
-The other 50% kept the original copy (the "control").
+• Day 1โ€“7: deploy AI rewrites to a randomised 50% of SKUs โ€” the "test" group.
+The other 50% kept the original copy โ€” the "control".

-• Day 8–14: hold the test.
+• Day 8โ€“14: hold the test.
 Compare both groups on the same Google Ads campaigns, bids, and audiences.

 Catalog: 2,400 SKUs.
 Average price: $78.
 Existing CTR on Shopping: 1.4%.

-The rewrites (sample):
+The rewrites sample:

 BeforeAfter